Skip to main content

 Once you submit your form, we’ll review it and get in touch if anything’s missing or unclear.

-Once it’s active, your membership begins.
-You’ll receive a confirmation letter by email, and your first payment will be taken on your chosen date, followed by monthly payments after that.
+Once you’ve done this, and your details have been reviewed by the team, you’ll receive a confirmation letter by email.
+Your first pro-rata payment will then be taken on your chosen date, followed by monthly payments after that.

-Once you’re in the intake process, you can book your first counselling session.
+Once you’re in the intake process, you can book your first therapeutic session.

 We’ll match you with a counsellor who best fits your needs.
 After your first appointment, they’ll decide how many intake sessions are needed before you move forward.